 2. WHAT WILL BE YOU'RE NEGATIVE FOOTPRINT?

-In many ways, we have the same challenges as the society around us.
-The most negative imprint comes from waste in the form of e.g. left behind tents and air mattresses, but we also work to reduce energy and disposable consumption.
+In many ways, we face the same challenges as the society around us.
+The most negative impact comes from waste, for instance in the form of left behind tents and air mattresses, but we also work to reduce energy and disposable consumption.
 In 2019, among other things, we replaced over 1.5 million disposable cups with reusable cups and removed plastic straws from all bars and vendors.
 We’re also focusing on phasing out diesel generators and, to a greater extent, running the festival on renewable energy.

 3. WHAT IS YOUR ADVICE TO OTHER ORGANISERS REGARDING VENUE SPACES?